 IV therapy for pregnancy is a sure way to alleviate dehydration and morning sickness symptoms by preventing nausea and vomiting.
 If you’re finding it hard to get the fluids you need and are experiencing the signs of dehydration, talk to us today about the ways IV treatment for pregnancy can help you.

-You also have the option to add the anti-nausea ondansetron ( Zofran) to your IV in cases of severe morning sickness.
-The Centers for Disease Control and Prevention indicates that Zofran in early pregnancy doesn’t seem to raise the risk of birth defects.
+You also have the option to add the anti-nausea ondansetron (Zofran) to your IV for severe morning sickness if your physician has prescribed it during your first trimester.
+The Centers for Disease Control and Prevention indicates that Zofran in early pregnancy doesn't seem to raise the risk of birth defects.
+In the second and third trimesters, we can administer it without a current prescription.
 Speak with your physician about whether Zofran is right for you if you’re receiving IV fluids for your morning sickness.

 FAQs About IV Therapy for Pregnancy, Breastfeeding and Fertility